pcraster/pcraster/documentation/pcraster_aguila/Data.rst

 ^^^^^^^^^^^^^^^^^^^
 Naming a table data set depends on the format used to store the table in.
 For file formats the name of the data set is the name of the file it is stored in.
 For tables served by database management systems different conventions apply: ``myname(mypasswd)@myserver:mydatabase/mytable``.
 Some of the elements of this naming conventions might be optional, depending on the configuration of your database server.
 The server might, for example, grant read access to everybody, which means the account information in the name is redundant: ``myserver:mydatabase/mytable``.
 The database server might be your production machine, which means the server name is redundant: ``mydatabase/mytable``.

 ..
 Depending on the application, extra information about the columns to select from the table can be given in the name of the dataset.
 To select the first and fifth column from a dataset you can use: ``mytable{1,5}``.
-The selection specification consists of a list of column numbers, seperated by a comma and optional whitespace, and surrounded by curly braces.
+The selection specification consists of a list of column numbers, separated by a comma and optional whitespace, and surrounded by curly braces.

 The table must contain a field named after the attribute.
 The values of this field will be visualized.

 ..
 TODO How about table formats without a header.
 Default take the first two columns?
-The default should make PCRaster's timeseries files useable.
+The default should make PCRaster's timeseries files usable.
 Get rid of the selection stuff in the above paragraph(?).

 ..
 TODO pick info from mail.
 Here, only info for joining the attribute.
 Info about the table layout can be described in the next section.

-Attribute variation for one or more dimensions must be stored using a primary key consisting of one or more of the folowing field names: ``scenario``, ``date``, ``quantile``.
+Attribute variation for one or more dimensions must be stored using a primary key consisting of one or more of the following field names: ``scenario``, ``date``, ``quantile``.
 For each unique combination of these, an attribute value can be stored in the table.

 .. note::